On-page SEO is a must-have for any blog.

 Off-page SEO encompasses everything you do outside of your website, which can improve your rankings.

 Guest blogging is an example of an off-page SEO tactic.
-Not only will guest posts get you organic traffic, it will also boost your rankings by bolstering your backlink profile.
+Not only will guest posts get you referral traffic, it will also boost your rankings by bolstering your backlink profile.

 On-page SEO, however, involves the optimizations you perform within your site.